 - Keep collecting all your doubts and clarify them over the weekend.

 - Plan your leaves well in advance.
-The CAT exam is on 25th November 2018.
+The CAT exam is in November 2023.
 Make sure you apply for leaves at least 2-4 weeks before the D-Day.

 All the Best!